-The overall effect of the Brooks Atkinson theater was of a more elegant and elaborate design than Chanin's other Broadway houses, or most of the speculative houses built by the Shuberts.
-Although its name has changed, the Atkinson can still be seen as a tribute by Irwin Chanin to Richard Mansfield and to the theatrical profession.
+The overall effect of the Brooks Atkinson theater is of a more elegant and elaborate design than Chanin's other Broadway houses, or most of the speculative houses built by the Shuberts.
+Although its name has changed, the Atkinson can still be considered a tribute by Irwin Chanin to Richard Mansfield and to the theatrical profession.